 If you’re planning a music festival and some warm weather camping, then we recommend taking the Quechua.

 It’s super quick to setup and although there isn’t much extra space inside, we reckon you’ll want to spend most of your time OUTSIDE the tent at a festival.
 Plus, there’s the awesome Fresh and Black feature which keeps the interior of the tent cool and dark, even in the summer’s sun.

-Keeping Comfortable in your tent
+Best for Keeping Comfortable in your tent

 Not every hot weather tent is ideal for every need, so it’s important to take your needs into account.
 These are the best tents for hot weather depending on who you’re camping with: